Kevin M. Gilbride: New York Giants (2010–2017)

 Kevin began his career as the Giants offensive quality control coach in 2010.
 He won a Super Bowl ring with the Giants when they defeated the New England Patriots in Super Bowl XLVI by a score of 21–17.

 In 2012, he was promoted to wide receivers coach.
 Under Gilbride's guidance, receiver Victor Cruz was selected to the Pro Bowl in 2012.

 In 2014, he was reassigned to tight ends coach.
 In 2017, Gilbride was entrusted with the development of first round pick Evan Engram.
 Engram flourished in his first season with the Giants and led all NFL Rookie Tight Ends in nearly every major statistic including receptions, yards and touchdowns while showing improvement in blocking.

 Chicago Bears (2018–2019)

 On January 13, 2018, the Chicago Bears announced that Gilbride would join Matt Nagy's staff as tight ends coach.
 In Gilbride's first season, the Bears won the NFC North for the first time since 2010.

 Carolina Panthers (2021–2022)

 Gilbride was hired by the Panthers as a defensive analyst in 2021.
 He was promoted to tight ends coach in February 2022.

+Brigham Young University Cougars (2024–present)

+On January 12, 2024 it was announced that Gilbride would join Kalani Sitake's staff as tight ends coach.
+Gilbride replaced Steve Clark who had coached the tight ends group at BYU from 2016 to 2023.